 There are three ways to travel from Vancouver to Seattle by land: train, bus or personal vehicle.

-The train is the Amtrak Cascades; its journey is scenic but longer than driving, and it only travels once a day, so you must book your tickets far in advance.
+The train is called the Amtrak Cascades; its journey is scenic but longer than driving, and it only travels twice a day, so you must book your tickets far in advance.
+Arrive an hour early to clear immigration before your trip.

 Buses are a great option for day trips or for trips where you will stay in downtown Seattle.
 Quick Shuttle buses leave from multiple Vancouver destinations and stop at Bellingham, the Seattle Premium Outlets, and Seattle.
-BoltBus offers direct buses from Vancouver to Seattle at cheaper fares but has a more limited schedule and leaves only from 1150 Station Street.
+BoltBus offers direct buses from Vancouver to Seattle at cheaper fares but has a more limited schedule and leaves only from Vancouver's Pacific Central Station at 1150 Station Street.

-Of course, the best option is to drive your own personal vehicle, especially because public transit in Washington--with the exception of downtown Seattle--isn't very good.
+Of course, the best option is to drive in your own personal vehicle, especially because public transit in Washington, with the exception of downtown Seattle, isn't very good.
 Having your own car will make traveling and shopping around Seattle much, much easier!

 04 of 04

-In June 2012, the Canadian Border Services Agency increased the value of goods you can bring back to Canada from the U.S. Excluding alcohol and tobacco, an individual can bring back $200 worth of duty-free goods (increased from $50) in a 24-hour-or-less trip, a 48-hour-or-more trip allows an individual $800 worth of duty-free goods (increased from $400), and a 7-days-or-more trip also allows an individual to bring back $800 worth of duty-free goods (increased from $750).
-(Check the CBSA site for details on alcohol and tobacco.)
+In June 2012, the Canadian Border Services Agency increased the value of goods that you can bring back to Canada from the U.S. Excluding alcohol and tobacco, an individual can bring back $200 worth of duty-free goods (increased from $50) in a 24-hour-or-less trip, a 48-hour-or-more trip allows an individual $800 worth of duty-free goods (increased from $400), and a seven-days-or-more trip also allows an individual to bring back $800 worth of duty-free goods (increased from $750).
+Check the CBSA site for more details on alcohol and tobacco as limits vary for wine, beer and spirits.